nmcassa/baseball/README.md

 # baseball
 A python application that can gather data for games from previews as listed on baseball-reference.com with bs4.

+## stalled point
+Planning to run through some generations to try and figure out the correct values for my hyperparameters of each method.
+The website that I am scrapping from blocks you after some attempts so I can't do that right now.
+I guess I will copy the information I need into a huge text file and move from there, not sure.

 ## game.py

 The game class currently fetches the urls for all games on todays date and then creates a basic game object for each game that contains this: